pubudusj/s3-to-postgres-with-stepfunctions/README.md

-# S3 to Postgres Data Loader
+# S3 to Postgres Data Loader using Step Function Distributed Map

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.